Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: Introduction

-In addition, we propose a new GBS validation strategy that exploits the second of the above-mentioned features.
+In addition, we propose a validation strategy that exploits the second of the aforementioned features.
 The technique consists of computing the LXE score for the most commonly used classical adversarial samplers or models, as well as for the ideal GBS distribution, and use them as reference values.
 We then would compare these reference values to the estimated score of the experimental outcomes.
 In this way, we can assess how close is a given GBS implementation to its corresponding ideal model, and to its most challenging adversaries.

 After discussing the details of the definition of the LXE score, we set off to determine the first two reference values to be used in the validation strategy.
-To do this, we focus on GBS implementations using PNR detectors.
-The first of these reference values corresponds to a GBS model that leads to a uniform probability distribution for each sector of the total number of detected photons, $N$, in the experimental samples.
-This value follows directly from the normalization of the LXE and is thus equal to 1.
+To do this, we focus on implementations using photon number resolving detectors.
+The first of these reference values corresponds to a model that leads to a uniform probability distribution for each sector of the total number of detected photons, $N$, in the experimental samples.
+This value follows directly from the normalization of the linear cross-entropy and is equal to 1.
 The second reference value, the \textit{ideal score}, corresponds to a GBS implementation using single-mode squeezed states as input of the first $R$ modes of a lossless interferometer, with the remaining $M-R$ modes receiving the vacuum state.
+We consider two versions of this GBS setup: the first uses input squeezed states with the same squeezing parameter, while the second uses squeezed states with different squeezing parameters.

-By expressing the LXE between two arbitrary GBS distributions as an integral over several real parameters (a technique that makes the computation of the LXE independent from the use of measurement outputs), and by using the Weingarten Calculus~\cite{collins2022weingarten} in order to compute the average over Haar-random unitaries, we were able to find an analytical expression for the ideal score as a function of $N$ and $R$.
+By expressing the linear cross-entropy between two GBS distributions as an integral over several real parameters (a technique that makes its computation independent from the use of measurement outputs), and by using the Weingarten Calculus~\cite{collins2022weingarten} in order to compute the average over Haar-random unitaries, we were able to find an analytical expression for the ideal score as a function of $N$ and $R$.
 To the extent of our knowledge, this approach to the analysis of cross-entropy measures in the context of GBS has not been employed before.